arpit85/visuogen/replit.md

   * Enhanced logging for detailed upload process debugging and error identification
   * RESOLVED: Fixed SHA1 hash calculation for Backblaze uploads (was using "unverified" placeholder)
   * Backblaze B2 uploads now working correctly with proper SHA1 hash validation
+- July 05, 2025.
+Batch Image Generation System Implementation:
+  * Complete batch generation infrastructure with database tables for jobs and items
+  * Backend API endpoints for creating, managing, and processing batch jobs
+  * Asynchronous batch processing with progress tracking and error handling
+  * Credit validation and deduction for batch operations
+  * Frontend interface for creating batches with multiple prompts
+  * Real-time progress monitoring with status indicators and completion tracking
+  * Batch job management with start, cancel, and delete functionality
+  * Navigation integration with sidebar menu for easy access
+  * Support for all AI models with credit cost calculation per batch item
 ```

 ## User Preferences